-Note 27 Going Concern
+Note 25 Going Concern

+During the year ended 30 June 2017, the Group incurred a net loss after tax of \$235,535, and had net liabilities of \$155,284.
 The financial report has been prepared on the going concern basis which contemplates the continuity of normal business activity and the realisation of assets and settlement of liabilities in the normal course of business.
-The ultimate parent entity, Magnus Energy Group Ltd, has undertaken to provide on-going financial support to ensure the Group remains as a going concern entity.
+The ultimate parent entity, Magnus Energy Group Ltd ("Magnus"), has undertaken to provide on-going financial support to ensure the Group remains as a going concern entity.
+Magnus have confirmed that they will not demand repayment of the amounts owed to them until the company is in a position to meet these repayments.